• What is Copywriting?

 The difference between copywriting and copy editing

-The word “copy” gets bandied about quite a bit, but how do you know when it’s referring to what you do?
-Should you be prepared to be both a copywriter and a copy editor?
-It’s time to find out the difference between the two.
-Read on…
+The word “copy” gets bandied about quite a bit, but how do you know when it’s referring to the work you do (or want to do)?
+You may see “copy” referring to writing and editing.
+But does that mean you should prepared to be both a copywriter and a copy editor?

 Nora Ephron told a story about sitting by her mother’s deathbed and her mother offering up the advice that “Everything is copy.”
 Ephron’s mother wasn’t suggesting that her death was great fodder for advertising messages; she was saying that it could be useful for writing great stories/screenplays/what have you.

-Copy editing is, quite simply, very detail-oriented.
+Quite simply, copy editing is very detail-oriented.
 Great copy editors are sticklers on the very finest points of the language and go through every article they review with a fine-tooth comb.

 Copywriting, though, is something that is totally different.
 As you already know, copywriting is writing that is used to sell or persuade.
 That may mean that copywriting is used to literally sell a product, but it might also be used to “sell” consumers on thinking a different way about something or “sell” them on taking an action.